 Marketers in manufacturing have historically relied heavily on the re-seller channel and traditional marketing strategies to reach the right audience.
-With the massive growth of buyers doing their research online however, it’s critical manufacturers have a two-pronged approach to their marketing plan to get in front of their buyer.
+With the massive growth of buyers doing their research online, however, it’s critical manufacturers have a two-pronged approach to their marketing plan to accommodate this buyer decision-making process and attract potential customers.

 Strategy #1- Web Presence